 Botox injections have not been proven effective in treating episodic migraines or tension headaches.

 Where is the Botox placed to prevent chronic migraines?

 In the medical community, there is not a consensus on the best location and dosage for Botox migraine injections.
 The best and largest study, known as the PREEMPT study, was focused on the treatment of chronic migraines and injected Botox into the forehead, temples, and the neck muscles.
 Based on the evidence presented in this study, I believe that this represents the best technique.

 How do I know if Botox would be a good treatment for my chronic migraines?

 Chronic migraines are a complicated medical condition that require an evaluation by a headache specialist.
 There are many treatments available for this condition.
 The headache specialist will determine if Botox is an option for you.
-If you need to make an appointment with a headache specialist, please contact our office and we will refer you.
+If you need to make an appointment with a headache specialist, please contact our plastic surgery clinic and we will refer you.
 If you and your headache specialist decide that Botox would be a good treatment option, I would be honored to provide your treatment.